Back to database

 Horny goat weed / icariin

-Epimedium and icariin are marketed for libido, testosterone, and pump, but human evidence is not strong or gym-specific enough to support performance or muscle-building claims.
+Epimedium and icariin are marketed for libido, testosterone, and pump, but human evidence is not strong enough to support broad performance or muscle-building claims.

 Headline Finding

-Human evidence is sparse and mostly sexual-health adjacent; anabolic and pump claims remain unsupported.
+Human evidence is sparse and mostly male-health adjacent; muscle-building and pump claims remain unsupported.

 Dose Context